Grahame59/DansbyBot/README.md

 # 8.9.24 - 3:58 pm
 - Fixed the soundtracks not playing by caring FilePath root in a public variable...
 And then using Path.Combine to get the full filePath for multiple soundtracks.
 Reworking the form to be more visually appealing now before I commit...
 Reworked the MainFrom Aesthetic as well as added some more variety of soundtracks...
 Have the double output for soundtracks like I did with my functions...
 This error is HAUNTING ME...

+# 8.12.24 - 6:43 pm
+- Added some context through saving lastIntents in the IntentRecognizer script...
+Dansby can now respond to repeated dates and repeated times with snarky answers b/c why would you repeat that intentAction.